Division of Environmental Quality Director: Kyra Moore

 If the subawardee meets the definition of a business entity as defined in section 285.525, RSMo, pertaining to section 285.530, RSMo, the subawardee shall maintain enrollment and participation in the E-Verify federal work authorization program with respect to the employees hired after enrollment in the program who are proposed to work in connection with the contracted services included herein.
 If the subawardee’s business status changes during the life of the contract to become a business entity as defined in section 285.525, RSMo, pertaining to section 285.530, RSMo, then the subawardee shall, prior to the performance of any services as a business entity under the contract:

-• Enroll and participate in the E-Verify federal work authorization program with respect to the employees hired after enrollment in the program who are proposed to work in connection with the services required herein; AND
+- Enroll and participate in the E-Verify federal work authorization program with respect to the employees hired after enrollment in the program who are proposed to work in connection with the services required herein

-• Provide to the Missouri Department of Natural Resources the documentation required in the exhibit titled, Business Entity Certification, Enrollment Documentation, and Affidavit of Work Authorization affirming said company’s/individual’s enrollment and participation in the E-Verify federal work authorization program; AND
+- Provide to the Missouri Department of Natural Resources the documentation required in the exhibit titled, Business Entity Certification, Enrollment Documentation, and Affidavit of Work Authorization affirming said company’s/ individual’s enrollment and participation in the E-Verify federal work authorization program

-The following items are not eligible for funding but may be included as in-kind match:
+The following items are not eligible for funding but may be included as an in-kind match:

 Project Review and Selection

 The department's Public Drinking Water Branch reviews and ranks all applications for funding priority based on the criteria in Table 1.

 |15 points||Per abandoned well within one-quarter mile of an active or emergency public well*|